 - A budget (using the budget template provided on Canvas) describing the living expenses for the internship period (e.g. rent, utilities, food).
 (Note: Tax laws dictate that IFP funding cannot be used to fund travel to or from the internship, so travel expenses cannot be included as part of this budget.)

-*Please note that all supplemental documents must be uploaded to the application form in a single PDF file.
+*Please note that all supplemental documents should be uploaded to the application form in a single PDF file.
+(The BOLI Compliance Form can be uploaded as a separate file, if needed.)

 - The student will be required to write a thank-you letter to the donor of their internship funding before internship funds will be disbursed.